Halal Certification

 ARGML: Ritual Association of the Great Mosque of Lyon.
 Governed by the law of 1901, the ARGML is an independent non-profit organization.

-Mosque of Lyon The presence of the dome and the calligraphic inscription “Mosque of Lyon” informs the consumer of the origin of the Ritual Association of the Great Mosque of Lyon, an independent association, under the law of 1901, created by the Great Mosque of Lyon to ensure in its name the control and certification of meat and food products.
+Mosquée de Lyon: The presence of the dome and the calligraphic inscription “Mosquée de Lyon” informs the consumer of the origin of the Association Rituelle de la Grande Mosquée de Lyon, an independent association under the French law of 1901, created by the Grande Mosquée de Lyon to control and certify meat and food products on its behalf.

 Hallal and حلال: Presence of these two names.
 Far from guaranteeing the hallal character of a product (if simple presence, without precision and/or presence of a “serious” organization behind) the mention of these two words allows the Muslim consumer to clearly and quickly identify the products suitable for his consumption.